ionninja/chillaxdocs/Writerside/topics/Installation-guide.md

   have to first remove the old TeX Live (see for example [these steps](https://tex.stackexchange.com/a/95502/98850)) and then install a newer TeX Live (based on the LaTeX3 setup), as follows.

+### Installation instructions for Vencord {switcher-key="vencord"}

+This is the part where we do vencord.

 ### Installing TeX Live